3-manifolds/Carillon/README.rst

 to use this observation to speed up the algortithm.

-The book includes answers to all exercises and, not surprisingly, the pseudocode given as the solution of Exercise 16 is somehwat ambiguous.
+The book includes answers to all exercises and, not surprisingly, the pseudocode given as the solution of Exercise 16 is somewhat ambiguous.
 It is not clear how to resolve the ambiguities to obtain an algorithm which works.
 Presumably this is a pedagogical technique, intended to encourage a student to actually do the exercise.
 This project can be